HyperTesto/hypertesto.me/content/page/privacy/index.en.md

 - You can request a cleanup of all information related to you with a "deleteme" request.

 You may receive mail notification only under these circumstances:
-- You choose to login using email (opt-in)
+- You choose to log in using email (opt-in)
-- You choose to login using Telegram (opt-in, @hypercomments_bot)
+- You choose to log in using Telegram (opt-in, @hypercomments_bot)
 - You choose to receive mail notifications on new responses to your comments (opt-in, and you can unsubscribe following the link inside the email)

 Transactional mail are sent as defined in the next section